 During parenting you experience many things while watching your kids grow.
-Infant (0 to 1 years old), toddler (1 to 3 years old), early childhood (4 to 8 years old), middle childhood (9 to 11 years old) and adolescence (12 to 18 years old), as each stage passes you observe some mental and physical development in a your child.
+Infant (0 to 1 years old), toddler (1 to 3 years old), early childhood (4 to 8 years old), middle childhood (9 to 11 years old) and adolescence (12 to 18 years old), as each stage passes you observe some mental and physical development in your child.
 During the first three stages (Infant, toddler and early childhood) kids generally go through many natural physical changes of growth.
 These first 8 years of kids are extremely important for their healthy development and lifelong learnings.
 Cognitive, social, emotional, language and physical development during this time plays an important role in their life.
 At every stage a child needs you to understand the learnings and changes that they are experiencing around them.
 As they enter the puberty phase it becomes more important to be with them.
-This is the time for some major physical and hormonal changes, which may pop up some questions, which have to be answered properly.
+This is the time for some major physical and hormonal changes, which may pop up some questions, which have to be answered properly, But the main question is what puberty is and at what age puberty starts?

 Puberty is the time when a boy or girl goes through a series of biological and physical transformations.
 Everyone has experienced this phase in life.
 It is a transition from childhood to adolescence.
 Teens go through some changes in their body and hormone levels during this phase.
 Puberty often begins early in girls as it falls between the ages of 8 to 13 in them.
 Although every girl has her own unique journey and puberty timing differs in each girl, it definitely brings some hormonal, physical and emotional changes in girls which are absolutely normal.
 8 years of age sounds really young for seeing any physical changes.
 So, it is a little bit awkward to discuss puberty stages and the female reproductive system with your young girls, but it is important to start educating them on these topics before changes happen to best prepare them.
 It will make them much more comfortable to understand and accept the changes.